Car Accident Seat Belt Injuries

 Some jurisdictions will allow for these types of contributory negligence arguments.
 If so, this could minimize or even bar a plaintiff's ability to recover for any losses.

-Free Attorney Match for Your Car Accident Case
+Discuss Your Car Accident Case with an Attorney

 After the shock of a car accident wears off, you're faced with the reality of dealing with your injuries.
 You may be entitled to compensation for your injuries, including any caused by your seat belt.
-Get matched with an experienced car accident attorney near you today at no charge to discuss your case and learn more about your options.
+Discuss your case and learn more about your options with a car accident attorney.